 - Countries Change Visa Requirements Frequently: Some visa on arrival countries change their visa requirements frequently and with little notice.

-You still have to do footwork.
-While you don’t have to go through the entire visa application process for a VOA, you still need to do some preliminary work.
+- There’s Still Prep Work to Do For a Visa On Arrival: While you don’t have to go through the entire visa application process for a VOA, you still need to do some preliminary work.
 Vietnam offers VOAs, and the country requires you to secure an official letter of approval from an agent in Vietnam before you arrive in the country.
-Other countries may have different requirements, such as applying for a VOA online prior to your departure.
+Other countries may have different requirements, such as applying for a VOA online before your departure.

-The wait can be long once you arrive.
-It’s not uncommon to wait 3 hours or longer during the busy season at some airports.
-Finding the line you need can be confusing and tough, and you always run the risk of ending up in line behind a gaggle of tourists.
-Public holidays in your destination country can likewise significantly delay your visa processing.
+- Long Wait Times Are Common on Arrival: It’s not uncommon to wait 3 hours or longer during the busy season at some airports.
+Finding the line you need can be confusing and tough, and public holidays in your destination country can significantly delay your visa processing.